faithfel/rice-rice-baby/README.md

-# FAITH ARCH LINUX RICE 🍚 ⋆˙⟡
+# ARCH LINUX RICE 🍚 ⋆˙⟡
 > ~~This is currently still a working progress.
 More updates to come as I adjust and add more to my rice.~~